hex-a-dec/qasaba/README.md

 The project is divded into three components:
 - a server in Python (`main.py`)
 - a directory (`agents/`) that contains generated agents and templates (`agents/template/`) used during the payload generation.
 In this directory, you will find templates that you can use to generate more verbose agents for debugging or learning purposes.
-- an `utils/` directory that contains the self-signed certificate used for TLS communications and a yara rule that can help you to detect default Qasaba's agents if you need to house clean after an exercice or do some hunting.
+- an `utils/` directory that contains the self-signed certificate used for TLS communications and a yara rule that can help you to detect default Qasaba's agents if you need to clean the house after an exercice or do some hunting.
 I'm not a Yara specialist, feel free to contribute.

 The following snapshots show a basic usage which includes running a listener, building an agent then interacting with it: